-The TARGATT™ gene editing platform is versatile and can generate large fragment knock-in cell line and animal models.
-This technology circumvents problems associated with random integration such as position effect, and gene silencing or instability due to integration of multiple copies of the transgene.
+The TARGATT™ gene editing platform is versatile and can be used for the development of large fragment knock-in cell lines, bioproduction, and library construction.
+This technology circumvents problems associated with random integration such as position effect, and gene silencing or instability due to the integration of multiple copies of the transgene.

 Unlike other recombinases, such as Cre or Flp, the TARGATT™ integrase recognizes and recombines at two largely unrelated sites, attP and attB, in terms of their sequences.
 Once the integrase-mediated integration at attB and attP takes place, two new hybrid sites, attL and attR are created at the junctions.
 These new sites are unrecognizable by integrase; therefore, integrase reaction is uni-directional.
 Once the DNA is integrated, it will not be excised, making the integration process highly efficient.
 With TARGATT™ integrase system, the gene is integrated in exactly the Rosa26 or H11 locus permanently.

 Yes.
 We can generate TARGATT™ master cell lines engineered with the “attP” docking site at safe harbor locus.